 A career in finance can open doors to almost any industry.
-Learn about the operations of financial markets and institutions, and how decision-making processes are administered where uncertainty's involved.
+Learn about the structure and operations of financial markets and institutions, and how decision-making processes are administered where uncertainty's involved.

 Undergraduate (your first degree)

 An undergraduate degree is generally completed between two to four years, depending on the pattern of study and any recognition of prior learning you may have.
 Associate degrees, bachelor and bachelor with honours are all undergraduate degrees.

 A postgraduate qualification can be undertaken by students who have already completed an undergraduate degree or possess significant, demonstrable work experience.
 Postgraduate courses include graduate certificates, graduate diplomas, master’s and PhDs, as well as specialist programs for industry professionals.